 Spending 7 days in Glacier National Park is ideal for visitors who really want to immerse themselves in nature.

 Glacier National Park 7-Day Itinerary

 To create an optimal 7 Day Itinerary Glacier National Park, we recommend splitting your time between East and West Glacier.
-Using our 5-Day Glacier National Park Itinerary above, we recommend adding one day to each side of the park.
+Use our 5-Day Glacier National Park Itinerary above, then add one additional day to each side of the park.

 For example, spend the first day at McDonald and Avalanche (as outlined in Day 1).
-On Day 2, go to Bowman (which is Day 3 in our 3-Day Glacier NP Itinerary).
-For Day 3, go horseback riding or rafting.
-On Day 4, check out of your accommodations early and spend the day hiking at Logan Pass or St. Mary Lake – then end the day with a late check in to your East Glacier accommodations.
+On Day 2 go to Bowman, then on Day 3, go horseback riding or rafting.
+On Day 4, check out of your West Glacier accommodations early and spend the day hiking at Logan Pass or St. Mary Lake – then check in to your East Glacier accommodations.